Sir Thomas Gold1

 Hon.
 Morgan Vane was born circa 1706.1 He was the son of Gilbert Vane, 2nd Baron Barnard of Barnard's Castle and Mary Randyll.1 He married, firstly, Margaretta Knight, daughter of Robert Knight, on 28 February 1731.2 He married, secondly, Anna Maria Fowler, daughter of Edward Fowler, on 19 February 1742.2 He married, thirdly, Mary Woodyear, daughter of William Woodyear, on 18 December 1759.2 He died on 14 November 1779.1

-Hon.
-Morgan Vane was admitted to Middle Temple entitled to practice as a Barrister-at-Law.2 He held the office of Comptroller of the Stamp Office in 1729.1,2 He lived at Bilby Hall, Nottinghamshire, England.1
+He was admitted to Middle Temple entitled to practise as a Barrister-at-Law.2 He held the office of Comptroller of the Stamp Office in 1729.1,2 He lived at Bilby Hall, Nottinghamshire, EnglandG.1

 Children of Hon.
 Morgan Vane and Margaretta Knight